GaganPunjabi/calculator-behavior/divide.md

   And I press "equals"
   Then I see the "negative divided number" as the result

-### Scenario: Divide negative number with a negative number
+### Scenario: Divide the negative number with a negative number

   Given Calculator is ON AND Screen is clear
   When I type in "operand one" negative